What can I expect from a first client appointment?

 During the first appointment our solicitors will provide you with options that can be taken to resolve your matter.
 Such options may include lawyer based negotiation, mediation, collaborative practice or litigation.

-In our first client appointments, we strive to give you direction and options to you so that you leave your first appointment with a sense of clarity and the next step forward.
+In our first client appointments, we strive to give you direction and options to you so that you leave your first appointment with a sense of clarity and the next step forward and estimated costs.

 How long will it take to resolve my matter?
 (Time frames court process vs mediation etc?)